robmhoward/ExcelJsDocumentation/resources/tablecolumncollection.md

 Parameter       | Type   | Description
 --------------- | ------ | ------------
+`values` | array[][] | Required.
+2-D array of unformatted values of the table column.
-`index` |  Number |Optional.
+`index` |  Number | Optional.
 Specifies the relative position of the new column.
 The previous column at this position is shifted outward to the right.
-If not specified, the addition happens at the end. **Zero Indexed**. **Note: The index value should be equal to or less than the last column's index value.
-In other words, this API cannot be used to append a column at the end of the table **
+If not specified, the addition happens at the end.
+Note: The index value should be equal to or less than the last column's index value.
+In other words, this API cannot be used to append a column at the end of the table. **Zero Indexed**.
-`values` | array[][] | Required.
-2-D array of unformatted values of the table column.

 #### Returns
 [Range](range.md) object.